 Make sure your claim isn’t too much for you to handle alone.
 If insurance companies can get away with paying you less, they will.
 You may also be led to believe false claims when an experienced personal injury lawyer knows better.

-When you need someone on your side in the Chicago area, call Langdon & Emison.
+When you need someone on your side, call Langdon & Emison.
 For over three decades, we’ve dedicated ourselves to getting clients the compensation they deserve from negligent individuals, big corporations, and the insurance companies that cover them.
 We will fight for you and only see our fee if we win.
 Call today at (312) 872-3389

 or contact us online to schedule a free consultation.